 MAYDAY!!!

 I am an RNLI volunteer at Britain’s most northerly lifeboat station.
-At any given moment my pager could go off alerting us that there is someone in need out at sea.
+At any given moment, my pager could alert us that someone is in need at sea.

 How often are you asked to drop everything in an instant to go and save someone’s life?
-RNLI crew members can be called away at any time, day or night.
+RNLI crew members can be called away anytime, day or night.
 Whether they are about to get married, go to a concert or are out with friends, they drop everything as soon as the Mayday distress call comes in.

-Do consider supporting these volunteer men and women this Mayday to raise vital funds to keep the charity and its 237 lifeboat stations operating.
+Please consider supporting these volunteers this Mayday.
+They are raising vital funds to keep the charity and its 237 lifeboat stations operating.

 For more information about Mayday and to see how you can get involved visit RNLI.org/Mayday.